alizajaz/Book-Tracking-/README.md

 5. Error404.js

 ##  Step 3
+In the main application, the main page display three shelves, each of which contain number of books.The threes helves are
+1. currently reading
+2. want to read
+3. Read
+The main page also have link for search page that channel next page.

 you basically divide the code and put those code under the component.
 Here are some example:

 ## Search.js